RSE-Sheffield/pando-python/episodes/profiling-functions.md

 In both cases, the full `snakeviz` profile visualisation will appear as an output within the notebook!

-*You may wish to right click the top of the output, and select "Disable Scrolling for Outputs" to expand it's box if it begins too small.*
+*You may wish to right click the top of the output, and select "Disable Scrolling for Outputs" to expand its box if it begins too small.*

 :::::::::::::::::::::::::::::::::::::::::::::